sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/README.md

 ## Lab 3 - Migrate SQL Workloads to Azure Virtual Machines

 The students will configure the environments for a data migration, including the provisioning of a SQL Server VM on Azure.
-They will then perform a data migration to SQL Server in Azure Virtual Machines by transfering databases from a SQL Server 2008 R2 environment using Data Migration Assistant (DMA).
+They will then perform a data migration to SQL Server in Azure Virtual Machines by transferring databases from a SQL Server 2008 R2 environment using Data Migration Assistant (DMA).

 ## Lab 4 - Migrate SQL Workloads to SQL Database